jonhayes37/NHL-Score-Tracker/README.md

 - **Bug fix:** All scraping processes now properly close on exit
 - **Bug fix:** The tracker will now show starting status for a game ("20:00 1ST") if the scraped data does not contain info about the game time, but the game has started based on system time
 - **Bug fix:** The correct date will now be shown when viewing scores on the morning of the first day of a month (e.g. Viewing scores on May 1 before 12:00 PM will now correctly show April 30 as the date of the games)
-- **Bug fix:** The borderles window option now properly displays on Mac OS X
+- **Bug fix:** The borderless window option now properly displays on Mac OS X

 ![](http://i.imgur.com/y6Ncxq0.png)